The pros and cons of a broking career

 You will need to collect the necessary documents required to verify their identification, income level, assets, level of debt and credit history.

-These documents include payslips, Notices of Assessment (NOAs) and Business Activity Statements (BAS) and you’ll need to learn how to read all of them.
+These documents include payslips, bank statements and identification.
+You’ll need to learn how to read a variety of document.

 Check out the Application Documents Checklist to get a better idea.